Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 The filter execution plan for a given request is determined during the `access` phase, after Lua plugins execution.
 If the Service entity for the request is linked to a filter chain, the filters are executed.
-If the route entity that was matched to the request is linked to a filter chain, its filters are _also_ executed.
+If the Route entity that was matched to the request is linked to a filter chain, its filters are _also_ executed.